AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_aws_tgw_vpc_attachment.md

 ### Required
 * `tgw_name` - (Required) Name of the AWS TGW.
 * `region` - (Required) AWS Region of the TGW.
-* `security_domain_name` - (Required & ForceNew) The name of the security domain, to which the VPC will be attached to.
-If changed, the VPC will be detached from the old domain, and attached to the new domain.
 * `vpc_account_name` - (Required) The name of the cloud account in the Aviatrix controller, which is associated with the VPC.
 * `vpc_id` - (Required) VPC ID of the VPC to be attached to the specified `security_domain_name`.

+!> **WARNING:** Attribute `security_domain_name` will be deprecated in future releases.
+Please use the attribute `network_domain_name` instead.
+Either `security_domain_name` or `network_domain_name` must be configured.

+* `security_domain_name` - (optional) The name of the security domain, to which the VPC will be attached to.
+If changed, the VPC will be detached from the old domain, and attached to the new domain.
+* `network_domain_name` - (optional) The name of the network domain, to which the VPC will be attached to.
+If changed, the VPC will be detached from the old domain, and attached to the new domain.

 -> **NOTE:** If used to attach/detach FireNet Transit Gateway to/from TGW Firewall Domain, `vpc_id` is the ID of the Security VPC, and `security_domain_name` is the domain name of the Aviatrix Firewall Domain in TGW.